 “[T]hough I’ve never played running back (I was a lineman), I’m sure they all think the same way: they are going to get the ball, juke left, outrun the defenders, score a touchdown, and get the cheerleader’s phone number.
 Then they get the hand off and there’s a huge middle linebacker who plants them on their back, causing them to re-evaluate why they decided to play ball in the first place.”

 People often come into our office feeling dazed and confused, like their spouse blindsided them by filing for divorce.
-Facing the end of a marriage can feel like the ultimate detour from their planned path.
+Facing the end of a marriage often feels like the ultimate detour from their planned path.

 No one expects divorce when they walk down the aisle.
 But as the article says: